Oakland County, MI

 Are there complications from measles?

-Ear infection and diarrhea are the most common complications of measles.
-People with weakened immune systems can develop pneumonia (an infection of the lungs), and pneumonia is the leading cause of death from measles in young children.
+- People with weakened immune systems can develop pneumonia (an infection of the lungs), and pneumonia is the leading cause of death from measles in young children.

-During pregnancy measles infection may cause premature birth, low birth-weight, and fetal death.
+- During pregnancy, measles infection may cause premature birth, low birth-weight, and fetal death.

 How can I protect myself from measles?